judas-lopez/ultimate-ad-blocker/README.md

 # Ultimate Ad Blocker

 **UAB** is a lightweight, customizable browser extension designed to block ads on popular platforms like YouTube, Twitch, CNN, and more.
-Built by ACM Cyber, this tool ensures a seamless, ad-free browsing experience while offering additional features like manual element deletion.
+This tool ensures a seamless, ad-free browsing experience while offering additional features like manual element deletion.

 ## Features